Skip to main content

 What Should You Say—and What Should You Avoid?

-When your child tells you they have been excluded, your response in the first thirty seconds matters more than anything else you do.
-Research on parent-child communication around peer problems shows that how parents respond to social distress significantly shapes a child's coping strategies going forward (Asher & Paquette, 2003, Current Directions in Psychological Science, 12(3), 75–78, DOI: 10.1111/1467-8721.01233).
+When your child tells you they have been left out, your response in the first thirty seconds matters more than anything else you do.
+Research on how parents talk to kids about friend problems shows that your response to social pain directly shapes how your child learns to cope (Asher & Paquette, 2003, Current Directions in Psychological Science, 12(3), 75–78, DOI: 10.1111/1467-8721.01233).

 What to say